ibm-client-engineering/output-drift-financial-llms/README.md

 - **Synthetic Database**: Generated via Faker library (see `data/generate_toy_finance.py`)
 - **Prompt Templates**: Complete templates in `prompts/templates.json`

-## 📄 License

-MIT License - See [LICENSE](LICENSE) for details.

-## 🔒 Notice

-This software may be covered by one or more patent applications filed by IBM Corporation.
-The MIT license does not include patent grants.
-See [LICENSE](LICENSE) and [NOTICE](NOTICE) for complete details.

-For patent licensing inquiries, contact IBM Corporation's Intellectual Property Law Department.

-## 🙏 Acknowledgments

-IBM watsonx.ai, IBM Research, and the open-source communities behind Ollama and Qwen.

----

 ## 📄 Citation

 If you use this framework in your research, please cite our paper: